aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 * how to create change sets
 * how to read change sets to understand what your stack will look like after the update
-* CloudFormation decides which resources need replacement, and how static and dynamic evaluations work
+* how CloudFormation decides which resources need replacement, and how static and dynamic evaluations work

 ### Start Lab